Arvinsabu/Boosedocumentation/GenerativeAI_Log.md

 * Created WinForms app with boose (moveto/drawto/circle/rect/pencolour/write).
 * Added NUnit test project with three tests.
 * I needed a clear example of what a proper AI log looks like so I can
+* I needed to document my AI usage for my assignment and show that I used AI appropriately to support my learning.
+*I needed clarification about how my interpreter processes commands (moveto, drawto, circle, rectangle, etc.) and how to properly document my AI usage for assessment.

 include it in my assignment and show how I used AI during development.